qeeqbox/social-analyzer/README.rst

 Disclaimer\Notes
 ================
-- Make sure to download this tool from GitHub - (ONLY) ⚠️
+- Make sure to download this tool from GitHub
-- If you want your website to be excluded from this project, please reach out
+- This is a security project (Treat it as a security project)
-- This tool meant to be used locally (It does not have any type of Access Control)
+- If you want your website to be excluded from this project list, please reach out

 Interviews
 ==========